nihr43/ansible-docker-init/readme.md

 This is an example usage of ansible as a docker configuration entrypoint for a legacy application.

-Typically pre 12-factor, pre 'cloud native' applications end up having [complicated shell scripts](https://github.com/docker-library/postgres/blob/master/docker-entrypoint.sh) acting as glue for injecting common configuration parameters as environment variables.
+Typically non-12-factor, pre 'cloud native' applications end up having [complicated shell scripts](https://github.com/docker-library/postgres/blob/master/docker-entrypoint.sh) acting as glue to allow for configuration injection via environment variables.

-Ansible already has good primitives for configuration and templating, so I came up with the idea of running it as an entrypoint, getting rid of as much shell as possible.
+Ansible already has good primitives for configuration and templating, so I came up with the idea of running it as an entrypoint - getting rid of as much shell as possible.

 The example here is postgres.
-By all means, you should use the official postgres images rather than roll your own, but postgres serves as a use case for this approach.
+By all means, you should use the official images rather than roll your own, but postgres serves as a good application to demonstrate this approach.

 If you look at the entrypoint script `init.sh`, you'll see we're essentially doing two things: